tjcrozier/CSCE-3444.001-Group-1/README.md

 - **Simplified Error Messages**
   Provides clear, concise explanations without overwhelming beginners.

+- **Summarize functions and classes**
+  Automatically generates brief summaries for functions and classes using AI, with output delivered by text-to-speech (TTS).

 - **Auto-Detection of Missing Tools**
   Automatically prompts users to install **Pylint** if it’s not found.